A child's hands holding a small pot plant.

 In a recent study, McIntosh, Smyth and others talk about the age of 4 as a time when a child can manage straddling households.

-From a few weeks of age until about 5-9 months an infant’s preferential attachment to caregivers (usually but not always parents) evolves.
+From a few weeks of age until about 5-9 months, a child’s preferential attachment to caregivers (usually but not always parents) evolves.

 A child can have more than one attachment, but it will be a small number and those attachments will most likely be hierarchical.